 Inspired by the thousands of college students who traveled across the country to support relief efforts along the Gulf Coast after Hurricane Katrina, The Corporation for National and Community Service (CNCS) has administered the award since 2006.
 It chooses institutions for recognition based on their achievements in general community service or in one of two special focus areas which align with the President’s education and innovation priorities.
 Schools recognized with “Distinction" additionally share a key characteristic: that there is evidence that their service has made measurable improvement in the community.

-“This institution, which was founded upon a tradition of service by the Franciscan Missionaries of Our Lady, strives each day to better meet the needs of our community,” explained the Our Lady of the Lake College President.
+“This institution, which was founded upon a tradition of service by the Franciscan Missionaries of Our Lady, strives each day to better meet the needs of our community,” explained the Franciscan Missionaries of Our Lady University President.
 “In collaboration with the outstanding local community partners we work with, we can see conclusively that our efforts have had a real and substantial impact.
 We are pleased that our students, faculty, and staff continue to be acknowledged for their dedication to serving others.”

-Our Lady of the Lake College has developed a national reputation for service in the community.
-In 2011 the Carnegie Foundation for the Advancement of Teaching named OLOL College to an elite list of institutions designated with the Carnegie Foundation Community Engagement Classification.
-This classification put OLOL College into a select group of 311 higher education institutions in the United States recognized for their student’s engaged service in the community through service-learning and civic engagement initiatives.
+Franciscan Missionaries of Our Lady University has developed a national reputation for service in the community.
+In 2011 the Carnegie Foundation for the Advancement of Teaching named Franciscan University to an elite list of institutions designated with the Carnegie Foundation Community Engagement Classification.
+This classification put Franciscan University into a select group of 311 higher education institutions in the United States recognized for their student’s engaged service in the community through service-learning and civic engagement initiatives.